-An amethyst engagement ring is remarkable for its purple color.
-It will be a unique and striking center stone, but it will show wear and tear over time.
+An amethyst engagement ring is remarkable for its purple colour.
+It will be a unique and striking centre stone, but it will show wear and tear over time.
 Because it is a generally softer stone, it will start to show marks made by harder materials, especially if worn when doing activities.
 It is still a special stone.
 It simply will be affected by the elements.

-Colored topaz is rare to find in nature.
-Known for its striking blue and yellow varieties, topaz can be seen in other colors of the rainbow, such as pink, purple, and even clear.
+Coloured topaz is rare to find in nature.
+Known for its striking blue and yellow varieties, topaz can be seen in other colours of the rainbow, such as pink, purple, and even clear.
 Topaz is said to bring gentle healing and joy to the wearer.

 The transparent gemstones are generally free from inclusions or other imperfections that are visible to the eye.
 With a Mohs scale rating of 8, topaz is a remarkably strong stone.
 However, it has a nearly perfect cleavage, meaning it is highly susceptible to cracking.